BIBA

 GAP Insurance, short for Guaranteed Asset Protection, covers the difference between your motor insurer’s payout and what you originally paid, still owe on finance, or need to replace your car if it’s written off or stolen.

-In simple terms, if your car is declared a total loss and your insurer only pays its market value, GAP Insurance fills a shortfall so you aren’t left out of pocket.
+GAP Insurance exists because vehicles depreciate.
+If your car is declared a total loss and your insurer only pays its market value, GAP Insurance fills a shortfall so you aren’t left out of pocket.

 How GAP Insurance Works